argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Merge.md

     # Use the selector set by both child generators to combine them.
     - merge:
         mergeKeys:
+          # Note that this would not work with goTemplate enabled,
+          # nested merge keys are not supported there.
           - values.selector
         generators:
           # Assuming, all configured clusters have a label for their location: